kaisadilla/judith/.info/spec.md

 7. `Usf::stack_alloc<T>(length: Int = 1)`: Similar to `Usf::mem_alloc`, but allocates the memory on the stack.
 This operation may not be supported in some systems.

+8. `Usf::make<T>(ptr T*, args: ctor T)`: Builds an object of type T at the address given, by running the constructor given.

 _Note: as always, template parameters are inferred from usage when possible.
 They are explicitly written in the examples above to make the examples more clear._

 ## Memory unions